ElasticEmail/elasticemail-java/README.md

 The API has a limit of 20 concurrent connections and a hard timeout of 600 seconds per request.

-To start using this API, you will need your Access Token (available [here](https://elasticemail.com/account#/settings/new/manage-api)).
+To start using this API, you will need your Access Token (available [here](https://app.elasticemail.com/marketing/settings/new/manage-api)).
 Remember to keep it safe.
 Required access levels are listed in the given request’s description.

-This is the documentation for REST API.

 Downloadable library clients can be found in our Github repository [here](https://github.com/ElasticEmail?tab=repositories&q=%22rest+api%22+in%3Areadme)